-Teen substance abuse is one of the most distressing things that families can go through.
-It’s very difficult for the family members to watch their loved ones repeatedly stumble.
-Fortunately, holding an intervention can show teenagers how much their families love them and only want the best for them.
+Teen substance use is one of the most distressing things that a family can go through.
+It’s very difficult to watch your loved one struggle.
+Fortunately, holding an intervention can show teenagers how much their families love them.
 Before families take that step, though, they must learn how to stage an intervention for teens.

 About Adolescent Interventions

-When there’s evidence of ongoing drug abuse, a formal intervention is necessary.
-At this point, other family members gather to address the problem too.
-They confront the teenager about the effects their substance abuse has had on their lives.
+When there’s evidence of ongoing substance, a formal intervention is necessary.
+The teen must be confronted about the effects their substance abuse has had on their family’s lives.
 If teens could become violent or storm out, families should consider asking professionals for help.

 Tips for How to Stage an Intervention for Teens

 Families who want to hold interventions on their own can follow some tips to succeed.
 It’s important that they review all of these tips before they start.
-Even when they do, though, the first intervention may not resolve all of the issues.
+It’s important to note that the first intervention may not resolve all of the issues.
 Sometimes, it takes several conversations and help from a teen intervention center.

 Set a Goal